- Academic English Studies (ESL)

 Carl Schreck ’98 (German Studies, Russian minor)

 Carl studied Russian for a year in St. Petersburg as an IREX exchange student and then he went to Moscow and worked as a reporter, news editor and managing director at “The Moscow Times,” Russia’s leading English-language newspaper.
-At present Carl continues to live in Moscow and works as a journalist writing for the Moscow biweekly The eXile, Sports Illustrated, High Times, the Daily Telegraph and the National, among other publications.
+He also contributed to the Moscow biweekly The eXile, Sports Illustrated, High Times, the Daily Telegraph and the National, among other publications.
+You can read some Carl’s publications about Russia here: http://carlschreck.com.
+Currently Carl lives in Washington DC and works for Radio Free Europe/Radio Liberty.

 Justin Phillips ’98 (Political Science, Russian minor)